 This one is for you husbands.

 Normally I don’t address you.
 Normally I talk to your wife as the mama of your baby/babies.
 But today I thought it was finally time I talked directly to you.

-What PPD is and what it isn’t can help you understand a little better of what’s going on.
+What PPD is and what it isn’t can help you understand a little better what’s going on.
 But what do you do?
 How do you make it better?
 I know you

 #2 Know there are things you can do to help

 Even though it’s not your fault, there are ways that you can either help or hurt the situation.
 Learn your lady’s love language.
 Love covers a multitude of sins.
 Love can and has conquered all.
 In this difficult situation, love and showing more of it can be a huge, huge help – to both of you.

 Sometimes she just needs you to drop what you’re doing, devote your (entire) attention to her and be the ear to listen to all her irrational, crazy thoughts/feelings/emotions.
 Or she just needs the biggest, tightest, strongest hug you can muster.

 Sometimes she needs you to take the baby and the responsibility of making him/her/them happy, do the diaper changes without complaining, make the supper she can’t bring herself to even figure out.
 And she needs to know you think her scarred, stretched out, hormone ravaged body is still attractive to you.

 Maybe she needs you to buy her a single flower and card with a (handwritten) love note inside.
 Some nights she needs a back rub followed by a bubble bath while YOU hold down the fort.

 Believe it or not, sometimes she needs touched and made love to.
 Other times she doesn’t need touched, and instead given a safe, quiet place she can go to relax.
 Then she needs you to lead devotions and/or heart-felt prayer for help and healing through this time.